r4vi/AirBnInNewTab/README.md

 # AirBnB in New Tab

-I coffeescript onliner that opens airbnb links from the /search page in new tabs instead of messing up your search.
+A Coffeescript onliner that opens airbnb links from the /search page in new tabs instead of messing up your search.

 ## Features I might add